 - In the inventory pane, right-click a Microsoft 365 organization with enabled security defaults and select Manage backup applications.

-Mind that the Manage backup applications option is available only for organizations added using modern app-only authentication.
-For organizations added using either basic authentication or modern authentication with legacy protocols allowed, you use the Manage backup accounts option.
+Keep in mind that the Manage backup applications option is available only for organizations added using modern app-only authentication.
+For organizations added using either basic authentication or modern authentication method with legacy protocols allowed, you use the Manage backup accounts option.
 For more information, see Adding Accounts.

 - In the Backup Applications Manager window, click Add.